ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil/docs/Arxil Language Specification.md

 - Semantics
   - Corresponds to the same-name opcode in Observation-Triggered Causality (OTC).
+  - The node’s program counter will not advance beyond this point until some ancestor in its binding chain has emitted label that the node caring about.

 - Constraints
   - All of the `Label` must be declared in `causal` block in `meta_data`.